 As a butler/estate manager, Mr. Hogan has worked in Aspen and New York City, with short-term assignments in the United Kingdom, France, and Italy.

 John Robertson develops and presents business etiquette seminars and workshops for service professionals in the luxury residential and hospitality markets and for front-line professionals in businesses where service is the essential factor in corporate success.

 His business protocol and etiquette seminars attract professionals from a wide variety of industries, whose products are essentially the same as the competition’s and where one-to-one contact with the client is the defining difference.
 Management consulting firms employ John’s skills to groom candidates seeking career change, as well as improving their own consultants’ business etiquette skills.

 John has taught service skills in luxury hotels and exclusive clubs, in private homes and aboard private yachts.
 His experience in private house management includes service to families at the highest end of the Forbes list.

 He received his formal protocol and etiquette training and certification from The Protocol School of Washington; is certified in the Starkey Household Management System; trained at the Ivor Spencer International School for Butler Administrators in London; is a graduate of the University of Toronto and of Concordia University; attended Harvard University’s summer program in business administration; and his cumulative education and experience has been determined by Cornell University the equivalent of a Bachelor of Arts degree in hospitality management.

-N.B.
-Image has been ‘Photoshopped‘ to hide identity so he can perform .mystery guest’ visits.
+NOTE: Image has been ‘photoshopped‘ to hide Mr. Güdü’s identity, so he can perform “mystery guest” visits.